-All our fruit trees are VAT Free.
+All our fruit trees and bushes are VAT Free.

+Keep weeds at bay with mulch.
+Protect your fruit trees from pests and diseases.
 We always recommend that you plant bare-rooted fruit trees.
 This should be done between October and March.
-Simple really, but just in case here are some advice pages to help you.
-If you prefer the moving image, take a look at our planting and pruning videos.
+Here are more advice pages, or take a look at our planting and pruning videos.

 Delivery Sizes & Shapes - Fruit Trees